ocaml/dune/doc/goals.rst

 ************

-The main goal of the Dune project is to provide the best possible build tool for the whole of the OCaml community, from individual developers who work on open source projects during their free time all the way to larger companies such as Jane Street.
-And to the extent that is reasonably possible, help provide the same feature for friend communities such as Coq and possibly Reason/Bucklescript in the future.
+The main goal of the Dune project is to provide the best possible build tool for the whole of the OCaml community; from individual developers who work on open source projects during their free time all the way to larger companies such as Jane Street.
+And to the extent that is reasonably possible, help provide the same features for friend communities such as Coq or MirageOS and possibly Reason/Bucklescript in the future.

-We haven't reached this goal yet and Dune still lacks in some areas in order to be such a tool, but we are slowly working towards that goal.
+We haven't reached this goal yet and Dune still lacks in some areas in order to be such a tool, but we are steadily working towards that goal.
 On a practical level, there are a few boxes to check.
 There are in fact a ton details to sort out, but at a high-level a tool that works for everyone in the OCaml community should at least: